This Class is a Joke: Satire and Society

 They are meant to help you practice summarizing course content into your own words while making connections from the past to the present.
 They will be no less than one full page but no more than two full pages of text, double spaced, plus an accurate Work (or Works) Cited page.

-These short reflection essays should expand on topics you first explored in your private reading journal, but there is no assigned topic beyond finding a connection to the assigned reading.
+These short essays should expand on topics you first explored in your private reading journal, but there is no assigned topic beyond finding a connection to the assigned reading.
 You should use these to show a personal link to the course materials as well as a targeted if preliminary scholarly analysis of the work, which you should do without consulting any outside sources, summaries, or commentaries, or using AI tools such as ChatGPT.

 They are due on the first day we discuss a text; you must write on 6 out of the 16 or so works we are reading in order to get credit for this requirement.
 I will aim to announce the questions for reflection in your private journal ahead of time so that you have more than one day to answer the questions on your own, read the text carefully, and still have time to write and revise your brief response before we discuss the text in class.
 I recommend that you write as many early in the semester as possible so that you aren’t scrambling to meet the minimum later on when your other classes also become more demanding.

-For each assigned text, you should 1) respond to my reflection questions in your private journal, 2) read the work carefully and analytically, and then 3) bring these two aspects together by writing your two-page reflection paper that concisely yet elegantly marries your personal experience to our course reading.
+For each assigned text, you should 1) respond to my reflection questions in your private journal, 2) read the work carefully and analytically, and then 3) bring these two aspects together by writing your two-page response paper that concisely yet elegantly marries your personal experience to our course reading.

 Although these essays should be personal and reflective in nature, you must argue them with concrete evidence.
 Part of the challenge is to strike a balance of personal and analytical commentary, writing neither an entirely personal essay nor an entirely analytical paper.
 A personal anecdote drawn from your life would make a suitable opening; you should then comment on how the reading deals with a similar issue, using rigorously-cited quotations from the text; to conclude, you could return to your opening comments or even quote or paraphrase your initial response in your reading journal that provoked you to write on the particular topic.